8th October 2021

 Good morning It may finally be time to dust off your passport and head to the airport.
 In a major step forward for international travel, the government has dramatically cut the travel red list, removing 47 countries including holiday destinations like South Africa, Brazil and Mexico.

 Heating up - Energy bills could get worse before they get better

 Cashing in - Google’s British AI lab finally makes a profit

 ENERGYEnergy bills could get worse before they get better

-The current energy crisis could last well into next year with bills set to rise by as much as 30% in 2022, that’s according to research firm Cornwall Insight.
+What’s going on?The current energy crisis could last well into next year with bills set to rise by as much as 30% in 2022, that’s according to research firm Cornwall Insight.

 Why is this important?

-Unless energy markets moderate quickly the next price cap will most likely be significantly higher than it is today.
+TakeawayEnergy bills won’t make for pretty reading over the coming months.
+The price cap used to be the insurance measure to protect that households that don’t switch, don’t get screwed over but now it’s the most attractive offer out there.Unless energy markets moderate quickly the next price cap will most likely be significantly higher than it is today.
 So for now it’s a case of staying put, find ways to cut your energy consumption and budgeting for higher bills.